 Let me introduce myself…

 For those who want the facts and figures, I’ve studied science, education, music and theology.
-I’m really grateful for all I’ve learned through that (and that I studied them at a time when my brain was receptive to learning!).
-I’ve also learned a lot by being a child of God, a friend of Jesus, a sister of the saints, a wife and a mother, and through many years of facing the daily grind with a mind that can play tricks on me.
+I’m really grateful for all I’ve learned through that, and that I studied them at a time when my brain was receptive to learning!
+I’ve also learned a lot by being a child of God, a brother of Jesus, a sister of the saints, a wife and a mother, and through many years of facing the daily grind with a mind that can play tricks on me.

 I’m married to Nigel who has worked as a church pastor and engineer (sometimes at the same time), and I have four kids.
 I love them all deeply, though my love is flawed.
 I am part of Providence Church, an independent church plant in Perth, Western Australia.
 I run the music at Perth Women’s Convention, and help run Exalt Music Ministry Conference.
 I write lots of arrangements of Christian hymns and songs.
 Sometimes I moonlight as a cellist in a band.
 I juggle lots of balls.
 And often drop them.